-- Direct Angular Resolution: 180 ticks / revolution - Linear Resolution: 5mm / tick
+• Direct Angular Resolution: 180 ticks / revolution

+• Linear Resolution: 5mm / tick

 Though much of the linear precision is lost due to slippage on the terrain or slack in the motor assembly, the high direct angular resolution is beneficial for our control system.

-The motor controller is based on the Arduino Diecimila (with the ATMega328 microcontroller running at 16 MHz).
-This controller was chosen due to its widespread commerical availability and open source support.
-ROS also has support for treating an Arduino as a node in the system, allowing it to be controlled using the same message passing system as the rest of the robot.
+The motor controller is based on the Stellaris Launchpad (with the Arm Cortex M4 micro-controller running at 80 MHz).
+This controller was chosen as a replacement to the old arduino based controller for the added I/O capabilities, faster clock speed, and cheaper price.
+ROS also has support for treating the Stellaris as a node in the system, allowing it to be controlled using the same message passing system as the rest of the robot.